psychemedia/wranglingf1data-docker/README.md

 * install [boot2docker](http://boot2docker.io/)
 * run *boot2docker*
+* **Either:** to run with a project directory solely within the container, in the *boot2docker* terminal, enter the command `docker run -d -p 8787:8787 --name f1dj psychemedia/wranglingf1data`
-* in the *boot2docker* terminal, enter the command `docker run -d -p 8787:8787 --name f1dj psychemedia/wranglingf1data`
+* **Or:** to run with a project directory mounted from a shared folder on the host, in the *boot2docker* terminal, enter the command `docker run -d -p 8787:8787 -v /path/to/yourSharedDirectory:/home/rstudio/wranglingf1datashared --name f1dj psychemedia/wranglingf1data` This will create (or overwrite) the directory */home/rstudio/wranglingf1datashared* in the container with the contents of your shared directory on the host computer;
-	* *note that this may take some time to run as it downloads all the required packages*
+* *note that the installing the container may take some time to run as it downloads all the required packages*
 	* the *port number* you will be able to find RStudio on is given by the first number set in the flag *-p NNNN:8787*.
 To access RStudio via port 8800, use  *-p 8800:8787* etc.
 * in the  *boot2docker* terminal, enter the command `boot2docker ip`
 	* the returned IP address (eg *192.168.59.103*) is the IP address you can find RStudio on